Key Takeaways

 Before you fall in love with any platform, make sure it fits your payroll and accounting process.

 This is where a lot of contractors get burned.
-The software looks great in a demo, but once payroll week hits, the reports are messy, the exports do not match what your payroll provider needs, and the office ends up doing manual cleanup anyway.
+The software looks great in a demo, but once payroll week arrives, the reports are messy, exports do not match what your payroll provider needs, and the office ends up doing manual cleanup anyway.

 If your goal is to save time, payroll has to be part of the decision from the start.